Alignak-monitoring-contrib/alignak-demo/README.rst

     cd ~/demo
     # Detach a screen session identified as "alignak-webui"
     ./alignak_webui_start.sh
+    # This will run the alignak-webui-uwsgi in a screen session.
+If you do not mind about a
+    # backend screen, you should run: alignak-webui-uwsgi

     ps -ef | grep alignak-
         alignak   3625  1429  0 07:32 ?
 00:00:00 SCREEN -d -S alignak-webui -m bash -c alignak-webui